Compassion: a feeling of wanting to help someone who is sick, hungry, in trouble, etc.

 Being adults, and showing compassion in front of our children or the children we are around is important.
 We have to take responsibility for some of the turn of events that are happening.
 We, I believe, have become a guarded people.
-If someone pulls out in front of us while we’re driving; how do we re-act?
+If someone pulls out in front of us while we’re driving; how do we react?
 I have to admit I’m not the best in the car at remaining calm.
-I often loose my cool while driving because (this is a secret) I am the very best driver out there, and the rest of you drivers are HORRIBLE (sarcastic).
-I often look into the back seat and become that I have children on board, and that I have shown unkindness to strangers, and have promoted non-compassionate behavior.
-This is a simple example but that is how compassion is taught everyday; through simple acts of understanding.
+I often lose my cool while driving because (this is a secret) I am the very best driver out there, and the rest of you drivers are HORRIBLE (sarcastic).
+I often look into the back seat and become that I have children on board and that I have shown unkindness to strangers, and have promoted non-compassionate behavior.
+This is a simple example but that is how compassion is taught every day; through simple acts of understanding.

 I am not the only person in this world, my dog isn’t the only dog, or animal for that matter, in this world.
 It is a simple kindness, and compassionate act to smile with a greeting to others around us including the homeless or people we may be fearful of because we don’t understand their circumstances.
 The “Golden Rule” is truly golden, and teaches compassion.

 We need to think about how we would like to be treated, and treat others the way we want to be treated.
 I’m so ridiculous that I have a difficult time watching children and dogs chasing after the ducks and geese at the park.
 I see the fear in these creature’s eyes, and it hurts me to see that kind of fear inflicted upon them because we think this is fun or funny.
 Everything on this earth has NOT been placed here for us to utilize in thoughtlessness, and do what we please.